Harris, Anne F., Ph.D.

 Art and Art History, Peeler Art Center, Rm 214

-University Professor, Professor of Art and Art History and Director of the Women's Studies Program
+Johnson Family University Professor and Professor of Art and Art History (on leave)

 Ph.D.
 Medieval Art History, University of Chicago, 1999.